paulineclt/web-media-centro/README.md

-# Medios audiovisuales en la web
+# Media on the web

-Material de la asignatura "Medios audiovisuales en la web".
+Material for the subject "Media on the web".

+Fall 2016.
 CENTRO.